Just when I needed it I run into some fellow NOBOs.

 This was the way the trail should end, not just the wet, lonely mess that I had been feeling.

 We had a long discussion about the places, the people, the whole experience of the last 11 weeks.

 There was the whole bucket of hopes and dreams, and how to retain the insights of this arduous trek after returning to the modern world with all its distractions and responsibilities.

 We sit at the picnic table overlooking the view, three philosophers and two thoughtful listeners, we have immediately bonded, with those similar experiences.
 We are all ridiculously happy, smiley and thoughtful and open with our feelings, what we loved and disliked, but to be honest there has been little on the negative side.

 Peter and Andrew are continuing on to the North Island, realising that it will be a completely different experience.
-Us other three have some other agenda, for me more eating of fresh food and washing self and probably just chucking the clothing high on the list of the most important things to do.
+Us other three have some other agenda, for me more eating of fresh food and washing self and probably just chucking away my clothing high on the list of the most important things to do.